jyruzicka/kanban-fetch/README.md

 ### What do I do once I've got a database of projects?

 That's entirely up to you, but I recommend checking out [this project](https://github.com/jyruzicka/kanban) for an example.

+## Changelog

+### 2.1.3 - 2014-06-16

+* Changelog started!
+* Application now logs projects that are not contained within folders.
+To remove these projects, use the "-r" flag.